home > blogs > blogger

 f.
 Give your custom HTML a Label and paste your form HTML into the HTML box

 (Edit > Paste, or CTRL+V, or Right Click and Select Paste).
-If you do not have your form code created and copied, please read this tutorial to learn how to do so.

 e.
 Once you have pasted your code, you will need to make a few changes manually in order to ensure that TypePad formats it correctly.